toddmaustin/bringup-bench/README.md

 - **totient** - Calculates the Euler totient function phi.

+- **transcend** - Evaluates exp, sin, cos, and a mixed sequence over large arrays for fixed iterations to stress transcendental while emitting a checksum.

 - **vectors-3d** - A 3D vector library running a battery of tests.

+- **verlet** - Updates positions/velocities with the velocity-Verlet scheme over many steps, mixing FMAs and sqrt/divide for inverse-square forces to emulate physics-style FP workloads.

 - **weekday** - Given a year, month, and day, deterime the day of the week for the specified date.